Attendance and Punctuality

 Children can arrive at school from 8.40am and they should be in school by 8.50am.
-The registers are taken in class shortly after this, at around 8.55am.
+The registers are taken in class shortly after this.
 If your child arrives after the register is taken, they will be marked as late.
 Children arriving after 9.15am (or 1.15pm in the afternoon) will be marked with an unauthorised absence for that session.
 If there is a valid reason for lateness, this may then be authorised at the discretion of the School.

 Children should be collected punctually at the end of the school day.
 If a child is not collected by 3.30 pm the member of staff on duty will return them into the School, where parents will be contacted.
 Emergency contact numbers will be used and if we are unable to contact parents/carers, our local referral hub (Children’s Services) or the Police will be informed if any child is left uncollected after 5pm.